 Phase I: Devices will be retrofitted on wheelchair participants, to passively collect data on path accessibility (e.g., bumps, obstacles, slopes, etc).
 This is to find the gaps so as to improve the accessibility of amenities and obstacles in Bukit Panjang town.

 Phase II: Sensor data collected from wheelchair participants will be used to create maps for barrier-free access in Singapore.
 This is also to find the shortest possible route when they wish to move from point to point within the town without encountering any barriers.

-SDSC will work closely with SMU and Trampolene to provide data analytics solutions for SmartBFA.
+Singapore Data Science Consortium (SDSC) will work closely with Singapore Management University (SMU) and Trampolene to provide data analytics solutions for SmartBFA.
 The tasks include: (a) Correcting GPS position by fusion of 9DOF IMU sensors, (b) Detection and quantification of road slope, uneven surface, and (c) Digital map construction using smoothened GPS data, and barrier information.

 This study received S$700,000 in funding from the Tote Board earlier this year.